7 (Big Wreck album)

-7 (stylized as Big Wreck 7) is the seventh studio album by Canadian rock band Big Wreck, released on March 24, 2023.
-It consists of three five-song EPs that the band released over the course of 16 months entitled 7.1 (on November 19, 2021), 7.2 (on June 17, 2022), and 7.3 (on March 24, 2023), respectively.
+7 (sometimes referred to as Big Wreck 7 or The Seventh Album) is the seventh studio album by Canadian rock band Big Wreck.
+It consists of three five-song EPs that the band released over the course of 16 months, entitled 7.1 (on November 19, 2021), 7.2 (on June 17, 2022), and 7.3 (on March 24, 2023), respectively.
+It was officially released as a composite album on August 29, 2023.
 At a length of over 70 minutes, this is the group's longest album to date.
-This would also be first Big Wreck album to be recorded without co-founding member and rhythm guitarist Brian Doherty due to his passing in June 2019, as well as the first since 2014's Ghosts to be recorded without long-time drummer Chuck Keeping as he left the group in summer 2021 to focus on family life.
+This would also be first Big Wreck album to be recorded without co-founding member and rhythm guitarist Brian Doherty due to his passing in June 2019, as well as the first since 2014's Ghosts to be recorded without long-time drummer Chuck Keeping as he left the group in Autumn 2020 to focus on family life.
 Canadian guitarist Chris Caddell of The Wreckage joined as their new rhythm guitarist, and former Thornley drummer and renowned Canadian session drummer Sekou Lumumba joined the band as their new drummer.
 Both are featured on the recordings.